levidurfee/docs-content/content/reference/api/index.md

 No public SDKs exist for the Giant Swarm API at this time, but we plan on adding them to this section when they become available.
 Please feel free to [comment on Discourse](http://discourse.giantswarm.io/t/sdks-for-the-giant-swarm-api/32) if you are interested in developing an SDK in your favorite language!

+There is a simple [example application](https://github.com/giantswarm/swarm-cubism) located on [Giant Swarm's Github account](https://github.com/giantswarm/) which has a small amount of code that accesses the APIs using Python.

 ### Response Codes

 Giant Swarm's API returns the standard [HTTP status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
 The API also uses a set of internal response codes which are returned with each request: